-Australia, the US, Canada and some other countries have 12 month grace periods.
+Australia, New Zealand, the US, Canada and some other countries have 12 month grace periods.
 So, if your idea or invention was secret up until less than 12 months ago, you may be able to obtain patent rights by acting quickly.

-'Patent registration' is often used as a synonym for 'granted patent'.
+‘Patent registration’ is often used as a synonym for ‘granted patent’.
 Once a patent has been granted, the grant is automatically officially recorded with the Patent Office.
-There is no facility or need to register a patent once it is granted.
+There is no need to register a patent once it is granted.

 How much does it cost to file for a patent?